skip to Main Content

 If you have a DAG, the mounted database will show as Crawling.

-Note that it can crawl for a day or more, depends on the size of your database.
-Have a look at the Performance Monitor and select the MSExchange Search Indexes counter.
+Look in Performance Monitor and select the MSExchange Search Indexes counter.
 Select Crawler: Mailboxes Remaining.
-Have a look at the remaining mailboxes status.
-The total is showing as 0,000.
-Crawling is finished.
+Have a look at the mailboxes remaining status.

 Read more: How to monitor Exchange database index state crawling »

-After the crawling finish, the database DB1 and the database copy will both show up as Healthy.
+After the crawling finish, the database DB01 and the database copy will appear as Healthy.

 [PS] C:\>Get-MailboxDatabaseCopyStatus * | Sort Name | Select Name, Status, ContentIndexState